-Bidders and lessees are advised that Stipulation No. 4, Protected Species, found within the document "Lease Stipulations" included in the Proposed NOS package, addresses activities that may have an impact on species afforded special protection under the law, including, but not limited to, the Endangered Species Act (ESA, 16 U.S.C. §§ 1531 et seq.) and the Marine Mammal Protection Act (MMPA, 16 U.S.C. §§ 1361 et seq.).
+Bidders and lessees are advised that Stipulation No. 4, "Protected Species," found within the document entitled, "Lease Stipulations," which is included in the Proposed NOS package, addresses activities that may have an impact on species afforded special protection under the law, including, but not limited to, the Endangered Species Act (ESA, 16 U.S.C. §§ 1531 et seq.) and the Marine Mammal Protection Act (MMPA, 16 U.S.C. §§ 1361 et seq.).
 This lease stipulation will apply to all lease blocks included in this lease sale.